-The other day on the metro, I pulled out my AirPods and dropped one on the floor.
-It bounced over dried and dirty beer stains, and who knows what other filth and bacteria traipsed in on a million passengers’ shoes (and the odd hippie’s bare feet).
+For instance, the other day on the metro, I pulled out my AirPods and dropped one on the floor.
+The earbud bounced over dried and dirty beer stains, and who knows what other filth and bacteria that had been traipsed in on a million passengers’ shoes (and the odd hippies’ bare feet).
 I gave up on listening to anything on the trip home, and slipped the rescued AirPod back into its case.